Resource-efficient Quantum Algorithms for Selected Hamiltonian Subspace Diagonalization: Methodology

 This approach scales as $O(2^{2q} \log{(2^q)})$ where $q$ is the number of qubits.
 The number of qubits required for this encoding is dependent on the size of the Hamiltonian and is given as: $q = \lceil \log{_2(N_{CSF})} \rceil$ where $N_{CSF}$ is the number of CSF (the size of the Hamiltonian).
 Therefore, in terms of the number of CSF of the model, the FWHT scales as $O\left(N_{CSF}^2\log N_{CSF} \right)$.

 This decomposition technique could impact the potential for quantum advantage due to its scaling.
-However, we emphasise that there is a trade-off between the scaling of this step and the reduction in the number of qubits versus when traditional second-quantized approaches are used.
+In fact, the decomposition of the CI-Hamiltonian into a Pauli string is limited by a scaling of $O\left(N_{CSF}^2\right)$ as each matrix element needs to be evaluated and there are $N_{CSF}^2$ matrix elements.
+As a result, the use of the FWHT adds the cost of $O\left(\log N_{CSF}\right)$ when compared to a (theoretically) optimal technique.
+In addition, other decomposition techniques have been proposed which have similar scaling \cite{hamaguchi_handbook_2024, hantzko_tensorized_2024}.
+Of note is the Tensorized Pauli Decomposition (TPD) technique of Hantzko \etal \cite{hantzko_tensorized_2024} which also scales as $O\left(N_{CSF}^2\log N_{CSF} \right)$.
+There are computational implementations of both the FWHT and TPD, however, it has been shown that the FWHT implementation is more efficient and as a result, quicker \cite{georges_pauli_2025}.
+Hence, we use the FWHT in this work.
+We emphasise that there is a trade-off between the scaling of this step and the reduction in the number of qubits versus when traditional second-quantized approaches are used.
 Furthermore, in second-quantized approaches, the qubit-Hamiltonian still has to be generated.
 The only additional step in this work is the generation of the CI-Hamiltonian.